seothemes/genesis-starter-theme/app/README.md

 # App Directory

-This directory holds all of the source code for your theme.
+This directory holds all of the app-specific source code for your theme.
 It is pre-configured to use PSR-4 Autoloading for classes with the SEOThemes\GenesisStarterTheme namespace.
 Files and folders in this directory should be named using the PSR-4 naming convention, e.g `ClassName.php` or `ModuleName/ClassName.php`.

 Below is an example class: